RasaHQ/financial-demo/data/nlu/nlu.md

  - What is the replacement card shipping time
  - What's the delivery time
  - What is the delivery eta
+ - How long will it take to arrive?

 ## intent:affirm+delivery_time
  - Yes, how quickly will it get to me